lukaszmachura/BitOfBingo/README.md

 # BitOfBingo
-Bingo game with binary numbers
+Bingo game with all sorts of binary numbers.